Skip to main content

 Why Your Body’s Systems Demand Purity

-Your is a sophisticated surveillance network, constantly monitoring for foreign or abnormal entities.
+Your immune system is a sophisticated surveillance network, constantly monitoring for foreign or abnormal entities.
 When a compounded peptide contains impurities, such as residual solvents from the manufacturing process or fragments of incorrect peptide chains, the immune system may identify it as a threat.
 This can trigger an immune response, a condition known as immunogenicity.

 The consequences of such a response can range from the therapy simply being ineffective, as antibodies neutralize the peptide, to more significant systemic reactions.
 The body’s response is a direct reflection of the quality of the signal it receives.